krazynez/slim_colors/README.md

 ### Setup

-- Merge `PSP` folder with the Memory Stick/Internal Storage on your PSP.
+- Merge `PSP` folder with the Memory Stick on your PSP.
 - Run with CFW, enjoy your extended colors ;-)